Wolfgang Köhler: Gestalt psychology

-In 1910–13, he was an assistant at the Psychological Institute in Frankfurt in which he worked with fellow psychologists Max Wertheimer and Kurt Koffka.
+In 1910–13, he was an assistant at the Psychological Institute in Frankfurt, where he worked with fellow psychologists Max Wertheimer and Kurt Koffka.
 He and Koffka functioned as subjects for Wertheimer's now-famous studies of apparent movement (or the phi phenomenon), which led them in turn to conclusions about the inherent nature of vision.
 They collaborated on the founding of a new holistic attitude toward psychology called Gestalt theory (from the German word for "shape" or "form"), aspects of which are indebted to the earlier work of Stumpf (Köhler's teacher) and Christian von Ehrenfels (whose lectures at the University of Prague Wertheimer had attended).

 In an introduction to the book, The Task of Gestalt Psychology, Carroll Pratt emphasizes Köhler's irritation at misinterpretation of his famous quote, "The whole is different from the sum of its parts".
 Though perhaps a simple error made in translation, many lectures in textbooks of modern-day psychology refer to Gestalt theory by saying "the whole is greater than the sum of its parts".
 When the word 'different' is used, as Köhler originally stated, it implies that the whole bears no resemblance to the parts creating it.
 Most psychologists, however, understand "greater" to mean that the relationship between the parts is itself a significant part of the whole, something that is not present in the other parts if simply summed up.
 Example: if all the parts of a car are laid out on the floor of a garage, they do not make up a car.
 Only when the factor of assembly is added to the parts, do they become a car.